MarkLannen/MART441_Work/FinalProject/README.md

 # Mark Lannen MART 441
-## HW-10 Readme
+## Final Project Readme

 ### Process
-I started very simply and slowly built everything up.
-I tried not to move on until the current thing was working
+I spent several weeks on this game, and the scope changed a bit as I realized I had bitten off a little more than I could chew.
+I started with creating the array and populating it with the country images.
+Then I worked on creating the classes, and changing the code structure so that it was more object-oriented.
+I then spent quite a bit of time just trying to get the basic game to work.
+When I finally got to that point, I then did my best to style the game so that it looks a little more appealing.

 ### Success
-My biggest success was declaring the class and then instantiating it properly.
-I was also very pleased that I eventually got the background color to change.
-Not entirely sure why I had to use 'background' in the .js file when it was 'background-color' in the css.
+My biggest success was eventually getting the basic game to work.
+I was particularly pleased with myself when I got every edge of each country to bounce evenly off of the canvas edge.
-Will have to look that one up.  :)

 ### Difficulties
 As usual, my biggest challenge was seeing the bigger picture and understanding the